eiffel-community/eiffel/eiffel-vocabulary/EiffelActivityCanceledEvent.md

 __Description:__ Any human readable information as to the reason for dequeueing.

 ## Links

+This section describes which link types are valid for this event type.
+For details on how to express the link objects themselves see [The Links Object](../eiffel-syntax-and-usage/the-links-object.md).

 ### ACTIVITY_EXECUTION
 __Required:__ Yes
 __Legal targets:__ [EiffelActivityTriggeredEvent](../eiffel-vocabulary/EiffelActivityTriggeredEvent.md)